KylerLimata/kylerlimata.me/content/projects/spherical_pulsation_dampener/index.md

 ## ANSYS Simulation

 {% gallery(src="ansys_gallery.json") %}

-My other major responsibility was simulating the assembly in ANSYS so that we could evaluate whether our design would hold up in testing conditions.
-To run the simulation, I fed a negative of the assembly model into ANSYS Fluent, which provided pressure data for a static structural simulation (assuming steady-state conditions).
+From the assembly model, I was able to subtractively model the internal geometry in Inventor, which was required for simulating the internal fluid dynamics in ANSYS.
+This simulation was performed in ANSYS fluent, which provided a look at the fluid velocity streamlines.
+Not only was the expected vortex clearly demonstrated, but fluid velocity rapidly slowed as it left the nozzles of the distributor plate, only speeding back up in the receiver plate, indicative of the desired dampening effect.<br><br>

+Fluent also provided fluid pressure data which was fed into ANSYS structural, allowing us to verify that the dampener was structurally stable under the fluid loading conditions.

 {% end %}

 # Testing and Results